9 Warning Signs for Toxins in Your Liver

 7. Sudden loss of appetite

-Although it’s normal under a lot of circumstances to lose your appetite, it’s worth paying special attention to, especially when this becomes habitual.
+Although it’s normal to lose your appetite under some circumstances, it’s worth paying special attention to this symptom, especially when this becomes habitual.

 8. Fluid retention

-Fluid retention is more common in people with kidney diseases, but it is also caused by liver problems.
+Fluid retention is more common in people with kidney diseases, but liver problems may also be the cause behind it.

 Inflammation generally manifests in the feet, legs and other parts of the body.
-You are retaining fluids if, when you press your finger into your skin, an imprint is left for a few seconds.
+You’re retaining fluids if, when you press your finger into your skin, an imprint is left for a few seconds.

 9. Yellow skin

-Jaundice, or yellow skin, is the result of a substance called bilirubin accumulating.
+Jaundice, or yellow skin, is the result of the accumulation of a substance called bilirubin.
 This is the pigment in bile.

-Bile is produced in the liver and fulfils a very important role in the digestive process.
+The liver produces bile, and this substance fulfills a very important role in the digestive process.

-When the liver has difficulties filtering toxins from the blood, bilirubin becomes accumulated in the blood stream, causing skin discoloration.
+When the liver has difficulties filtering toxins from the blood, bilirubin accumulates in the blood stream, causing skin discoloration.

 Do you have any of these symptoms?
-If you think you’re suffering from two or more of the aforementioned symptoms, consider undergoing a detoxification plan, and if possible, see your doctor.
+If you think you’re suffering from two or more of the aforementioned symptoms, consider undergoing a detoxification plan, and if possible, visit your doctor.